mohammad-adiban/SpMaker/README.md

 # Validation
 The height plateaus should completely cover the building limits.
 Therefore, inaccuracies in the inputs are validated if there are inaccuracies including gaps or overlaps between height plateaus.
-Also height plataus are double cheked and resized in a case they exeed the building limits.
+Also, height plataus are double checked and resized in a case they exeed the building limits.

 # Error handling
 The API gives meaningful error messages when errors occur.